 Are you an astronomer?
 There are times we could use help providing star gazing programs for school groups that spend the night.
 Wildlife rehabilitators are welcome to release rehabilitated critters and share their knowledge with tour groups and school groups.

 Three times a year birders from all over Texas gather to count birds at Selah.
 The purpose for these counts is to document the variety of birds found on this scenic central Texas ranch.

 We gather the evening before the count at the ranch’s Center for a potluck meal and lively conversation.
 Often we go out in search of night birds.
 At sunrise on the day of the count we assemble in teams and head out to different sections of the ranch and count all of the birds that we see and hear.
 By noon we reconvene at the center and run a tally of the day’s birds.

 Counts are held during the fall, winter and spring.
 The highest diversity occurs usually in the spring, which also is highlighted by the arrival of two special Central Texas birds, the Golden-cheeked Warbler and the Black-capped Vireo.

 Audubon Society birders, birding enthusiasts, beginners and experts are all welcome but space is limited.
 If you would like to participate email us and we will get you in touch with the event’s coordinator.
 The bird survey dates are April 29, 2018 and September 30, 2018.
 Dates are subject to change.

 Other Areas Where You Can Get Involved

 You can assist with herbarium collections, GIS monitoring, or perhaps you have other ways you might like to contribute to the Selah effort.
-While Ann Cook can best coordinate your volunteer interest with the needs of the ranch, if you are a specialist in an area of biological sciences and would like to help with on-going research projects, please contact Jared Holmes.
+While our volunteer coordinator can best coordinate your volunteer interest with the needs of the ranch, if you are a specialist in an area of biological sciences and would like to help with on-going research projects, please contact Jared Holmes.